-The 9 Hardest Mountains to Climb in the World
+The 10 Hardest Mountains to Climb in the World

 Climbing a mountain is, without a doubt, an experience that will be hard to forget.
 Standing at the top of the mountain and feel like the whole world is under your feet – yeah, that’s not something you quickly push out of your mind.
 However, as impressive as it is, we cannot forget the danger that comes with it.

 You may want to climb Kilimanjaro or dream about getting to the top of Mount Everest.
 But can you make your dream come true?
 Well, it depends.
 While some mountains can be pretty easy to climb, others not so much, and should be climbed only by those with experience.
 But which mountains are those?
-Below, you will find a list of the nine most difficult mountains to climb.
+Below, you will find a list of the ten most difficult mountains to climb.

 What are the world’s most difficult mountains to climb?